 Cue the lightbulbs flashing…

 My son’s coach is wonderful.
 He told him that he wouldn’t be upset if he missed the shot, as long as he started to take the shots.
 Today I’m taking a page from his playbook: Up my game, take the shot; take the shot, up my game.
-Be willing to tolerate the fear of failing for the sake of something bigger.
-My team reminded me earlier this week that the “bigger” we stand to create is that many more people would benefit from the powerful work we are doing.
-That feels worth risking failing for.
+Be willing to tolerate the fear of failing for the sake of something extraordinarily important to me.
+Colleagues and clients remind me that the effect this shift stands to create is that many more people would benefit from the powerful work we are doing.
+THAT feels worth risking failing for!

 Oh by the way, shortly after this conversation with his coach, my son scored about 11 points in a game.
 Did he make every shot he took?
 No. But the confidence is growing exponentially with every attempt.
 I’m excited to see where he takes this.